alfredobaganha/SimpleTuner/README.md

 - Print out a log file with the detected pitch, expected pitch, error and note name
 - Error is not compensated for quantisation error yet
 - Reference pitch is now an input parameter
+- Resampling was replaced by simple fir filtering.
+Still requires windowing
+- Better handling of mid points (for odd length vectors)